QR5.7.1 The Simulation Hypothesis

 In this reverse logic, our universe had to begin very ordered because the second law rules, but that the initial chaos was highly ordered makes no sense at all.
 How is the white-hot plasma that came before atoms and molecules formed, let alone stars, highly ordered?
 If there was a prize for backward thinking (Note 1), this would surely be a top contender.

 How then did ordered life begin?
-Our earth is over four billion years old, but for most of that time hosted only single-cell organisms like bacteria.
+Our earth is over four billion years old, but for most of that time it hosted only single-cell organisms like bacteria.
 Then about two billion years ago, as continents formed and volcanoes erupted, these bacteria caused the great oxidation event that produced an atmosphere suitable for higher life.
-Even so, another billion years passed before somehow, somewhere, the seemingly impossible occurred.
-Two primal cells with quite different architectures, archaea and bacteria, merged into one complex cell, that led to plants, animals, and us (Lane, 2015).
-Then about half a billion years ago, modern life began, leading to human beings about three million years ago, which is like the blink of eye in the earth’s timeline.
-The chances of life arising on earth are more than a trillion to one, so to call it a devolution based on a heat engine law is ridiculous.
+Even so, another billion years passed before somehow, somewhere, a very unlikely event occurred.
+Two primal cells with quite different origins, archaea and bacteria, merged into one complex cell, that led to plants, animals, and us (Lane, 2015).
+Then half a billion years ago, modern life began, leading to human beings about three million years ago, which is the blink of eye in the earth’s timeline.
+The chances of life arising on earth are a trillion to one, so to call it a devolution based on a heat engine law is ridiculous.

 Bacteria are still here because they know how to survive.
-Bacteria in boxes placed outside the International Space Station for a year revived when back on earth because under harsh conditions, they can form spores that are dead metabolically but recover when conditions are right, even after many years, so they could hitch a ride on a meteor to travel between planets.
-The panspermia hypothesis, that life can evolve on one planet and spread to another, means that bacteria from mars could have colonized the earth.
+Bacteria in boxes outside the International Space Station for a year revived when back on earth because under harsh conditions, they can form spores that are dead metabolically but recover when conditions are right, even after years, so they could hitch a ride on a meteor to travel between planets.
+The panspermia hypothesis, that life on one planet can spread to another, means bacteria from mars could have colonized earth.

-Whether this happened or not we don’t know but bacteria exist on earth, so it is likely that many of the mind-boggling 160 billion planets in our galaxy host them too.
+Whether this happened or not we don’t know, but bacteria exist on earth, so of the mind-boggling 160 billion planets in our galaxy, many others probably host them too.
 If so, a galaxy full of life isn’t what the second law predicts after 14 billion years of decay!
 Life arose on earth by a highly improbable sequence of events that defied seemingly impossible odds, so what caused it?

 Note 1.
 Backward thinking explains an already known answer by tweaking it to fit the facts, or the facts to fit it, so it produces no new knowledge.
 In contrast, forward thinking begins with a question and lets the evidence provide an answer, so it does produce new knowledge.
 Science is based on forward thinking not backward thinking (see Research Roadmap).